Lower Miller Creek Rd Project – Linda Vista Blvd to Jack Dr

 What is Planned?

-On Lower Miller Creek Road from Linda Vista Boulevard to Bigfork Road/Jordan Court:
+On Lower Miller Creek Rd from Linda Vista Blvd to Bigfork Rd/Jordan Ct:

 • Installation of a storm drain system, curb and gutter, bike lanes, and boulevard sidewalk, boulevard trees, and corridor lighting on the south and east sides of the street.

-At Lower Miller Creek Road 90-degree corner and intersection with Old Bitterroot Road:
+At Lower Miller Creek Rd 90-degree corner and intersection with Old Bitterroot Rd:

-From the intersection of Bigfork Road/Jordan Court to Jack Drive:
+From the intersection of Bigfork Rd/Jordan Ct to Jack Dr:

-• Install storm drain system, curb and gutter, boulevard sidewalk, and boulevard trees on the south side of Lower Miller Creek Road.
+• Install storm drain system, curb and gutter, boulevard sidewalk, and boulevard trees on the south side of Lower Miller Creek Rd.

-On the south side of Big Fork Road (adjacent to the City's Maloney Ranch Park):
+On the south side of Big Fork Rd (adjacent to the City's Maloney Ranch Park):

 • Install curb and gutter, boulevard sidewalk, and trees.

-• Install bulb-outs and mid-block pedestrian crossing enhancements from the north side of the park to Jeannette Rankin Elementary School.
+• Install bulb-outs and lighting enhancing the existing mid-block pedestrian crossing from the north side of the park to Jeannette Rankin Elementary School.

 Project Funding

-The City will look to enter into a contract with a consultant to assist in the development of an SID for the area.
+The City entered into a contract with a consultant to assist in the development of an SID for the area.
 In addition, staff will work with bond council on the SID funding and assessment methodology.

-Staff is working with a handful of property owners to secure utility easements so that utility re-location work may begin this summer.
-The remaining improvements are anticipated to be constructed in 2025.
+Staff is worked with a handful of property owners to secure utility easements so that utility re-location work may begin this summer.
 See also Lifecycle in column on the right side of this page.

 Ask a Question about this Project